christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 So there we have it.
 An application that scales.
 You can keep adding views, actions and state changing logic.
 All state is available to all views and any view can trigger any action.
 If your app grows really big you can simply start namespacing the state, create more functions to define state changing logic.
 Maybe even a concept of a "module" could be added, where you pass some state and logic to change that state.

 ### Summary
 There are still one concern and that is render optimizations.
 Even though we have Immutable JS we do not have any logic to ensure that when the state used in a view does not change, do not rerender the view.
 And even if we did implement that logic we would quickly get into trouble due to the passing of state.
 The scenario occurs if a child view grabs some state that the parent view does not.
-That means a change on the state in question would cause the parent view not to render, which means the child view will not either.
+That means a change on the state in question would cause the parent view not to render, which means the child view will neither.
 But these kinds of concerns only arise on very very big apps, which might not be in the scope of CycleJS.

 So these are just thoughts and ideas.
 Maybe you come from a completely different perspective on building apps and CycleJS fits like a glove.
 That is great!
 Please share any thoughts you have.

-Really looking forward to follow this project and thanks for reading!
+Really looking forward to see here this project is moving and thanks for reading!